-Dr. Alister Mackenzie hailed from England, growing up near Leeds.
-He went to school at Cambridge University to become a doctor and served in Great Britain’s military during the Boer War and later in World War I. During the Boer War, Mackenzie became fascinated with the Boers’ use of camouflage, a skill he later mastered as he helped Great Britain use the strategy in WWI.
-Ultimately, this skill came in handy, as he transferred it to his golf course designs.
+Dr. Alister MacKenzie grew up near Leeds, England.
+He went to Cambridge University to become a doctor and served in Great Britain’s military during the Boer War and later in World War I. During the Boer War, MacKenzie became fascinated with the Boers’ use of camouflage, a skill he eventually mastered himself.
+Later, his knowledge of camouflage would prove relevant to his golf course architecture practice.

-After his college years, Mackenzie caught the golf bug and played at Leeds Golf Club before becoming a founding member of The Alwoodley Golf Club.
-There, he would get his first taste of golf course architecture when he sat on the Greens Committee and laid out the first design for the club.
+After his university years, MacKenzie caught the golf bug and played at Leeds Golf Club before becoming a founding member of Alwoodley Golf Club.
+It was at Alwoodley that he would get his first taste of golf course design: he served on the green committee and ultimately laid out the course himself.

-MacKenzie’s design at Alwoodley was bold and ahead of its time – so much so that his Greens Committee counterparts didn’t trust him and called in the already established architect Harry Colt to consult on his work.
-Much to the chagrin of the Greens Committee, Colt agreed with MacKenzie’s bold design concepts and was impressed with the young man’s intricate understanding of how modern technology (golf ball) was changing the game.
+MacKenzie’s design at Alwoodley was bold and ahead of its time—so much so that his green committee colleagues called in the already established architect Harry Colt to give advice.
+Much to the chagrin of the committee, Colt approved of MacKenzie’s ideas and was impressed with his understanding of how the modern golf ball was changing the game.

-Shortly after Alwoodley’s completion, MacKenzie was enlisted to design again, this time just down the road at a course called Moortown.
-The membership had only raised $500, which wasn’t enough for a quality course, so MacKenzie advised them to build one great hole.
-The final product ended up being Moortown’s “Gibraltar Hole.”
-The greatness of the now 10th hole attracted more members and money and eventually, MacKenzie went on to design the rest of the course which would host the Ryder Cup in 1929.
+Shortly after Alwoodley’s completion, MacKenzie got the opportunity to design another course, this time just down the road at Moortown Golf Club.
+The membership had raised only $500, which wasn’t enough for 18 quality holes, so MacKenzie advised them simply to build one great hole.
+The resulted was the famed “Gibraltar Hole.”
+The greatness of what is now the 10th hole at Moortown attracted more members and money.
+MacKenzie proceeded to design the rest of the course, which ended up hosting the Ryder Cup in 1929.

 MacKenzie's famous Gibraltar Hole at Moortown Golf Club.
-Photo credit: Simon Haines
+Photo: Simon Haines

-MacKenzie’s design career was beginning to flourish just at the start of World War I when he would again serve his country.
-Following the war, MacKenzie decided it was time to give up medicine and pursue golf course architecture as a career, joining forces with the renowned Harry Colt and Charles Alison.
+Just when MacKenzie’s design career was taking off, World War I began.
+After his service in the war, he decided to give up medicine and pursue golf course architecture full-time, joining forces with Harry Colt and Charles Alison.

 Research credit: Simon Haines

-After 4 years with Colt and Alison, MacKenzie decided to go it alone and it signaled the start of a flurry of travel and new projects for the up and coming architect that included trips to Ireland, the United States, Australia and even South America.
-He became the first truly international golf course architect with a handful of designs on 4 different continents.
+After four years with Colt and Alison, MacKenzie struck out on his own and embarked on a flurry of trips trips to Ireland, Australia, the U.S., and South America.
+He became one of the first truly international golf course architects, boasting multiple designs on four different continents.